hufihaf/Markdown-Mindmaps/RelationalDatabases.md

 - What does a non-relational database like NoSQL do instead of making the data tabular?
 Why would someone use a non-relational database?
 - What is the role of keys in relational databases?
 What are some attributes that a primary key must have?

-## SQL: Structured Query Language
-- What is CRUD?

 ## Relational Database Management Systems
 - What are the most common RDBMSs used in the industry?